-Your 2022 Cedar County Fair Queen, Lacey Rouse, Fair Princess, Sawyer Meier, and Little Miss, Leighla Eiselstein.
+Pictured is your 2023 Cedar County Fair Queen, Molly Chapman, Fair Princess, Sidney Miller, and Little Miss, Viveca VanHeel.

 Click on each contestant to learn more!
 Come cheer on all of our Queen, Princess, and Little Miss Contestants on Wednesday, July 12 at 5pm on the Family Foods Stage in the Custom Builders Pavilion.